yuppari/svconstruct-framework/SVC_Scaffold_Manifesto_V1.md

 - [Internal SVC Glyphset](https://github.com/yuppari/svconstruct-framework/blob/main/field-docs/Artifact%20-%20Spiral-Vector_Construct_Glyphset_v0.3.txt) - for themed communications.

 ### 3.5 The Archival System
-Our current archival system in SVC is a **manual, deliberate ritual** that embodies a principle:
-<br>**permanence is not a feature to be enabled, but a discipline to be practiced.**

 End of session, we close the logbook by hand:
 1. **Deliberate Activation:** Server, API, and model are booted manually.
 Memory is engaged, not ambient.
 2. **Controlled Access:** The Lorebook filters and compartments memory, attaching it to specific companions.